benschac/data-structures-algorithms/trees/README.md

 - *levels*: Indexed at 0, each section of the tree. _Example:_ The h1 node in the HTML tree above would be at the 3rd level.

 ### Binary Search Tree
+Is a tree structure that has a left and right child node.